jasoncpit/ai-interviewer/README.md

 # AI Interviewer

-LangGraph-powered interviewing assistant that verifies a candidate’s claimed skills by asking adaptive questions, grading answers with an LLM, and tracking Bayesian confidence scores in real time.
+LangGraph-powered interviewing assistant that verifies a candidate’s claimed skills by asking adaptive questions, grading answers with an LLM, and Lower Confidence Bound (LCB) and Upper Confidence Bound (UCB) in real time.
 The stack bundles a FastAPI service, a Streamlit operator console, and persistence helpers so interviews can pause, resume, and surface audit trails.

 ## Background